The New Haven Free Public Library System’s Historical Timeline

 Library Leaded Glass

-Looking through the main hall to the reading room beyond, still on the central axis, there is a rectangular pink window.
+A rectangular pink window looks through the main hall to the reading room beyond, still on the floor’s central axis.
 A combination of transparent and opaque glass modifies the view of the brick wall behind the Library.
-The glass colors are keyed to the colors in the reading room area.
-The wild pink and magenta and green “streaky” glass is hand-made in Seattle, Washington.
+The glass colors are key to the colors in the reading room area.
+The wild pink magenta green street glass was handcrafted in Seattle, Washington.

-The glass in the new area of the building is more flamboyant: the glass in the old, more reserved.
-The three half-round windows located in the reading room to the right of the Main Hall use violet colors to compliment the terracotta colors in the room.
+The glass in the “newer” area of the building is more flamboyant; the glass in the original architecture more reserved.
+Three half-round windows located in Ives Squared use violet colors which are complemented by the blue colors of the room’s walls.
 These windows are the only ones in the building which receive direct sunlight.
-They also use the wild, streaky glass but in a combination of grey, blue, and clear.
+They also feature streaky glass in a combination of gray, blue, and clear.